araschermer/python-code/100 days of code/APIs (requests)/rain-alert/readme.md

 To get a local copy up and running follow these simple steps.

 ### Installation
-1-download the project's file and install the `requests` module.\
+1-download the project file.\
-2-import the `twilio.rest` module.\
+2-install and import the `requests` module and the `twilio.rest` module.\
 3- get a private `API_KEY` from [openweathermap](openweathermap.org)  and save it in the environment variables.\
 4- get a `TWILIO_VERIFIED_RECEIVER_NUMBER`, `TWILIO_SENDER_NUMBER`, `account_sid` and `auth_token` from [twilio](twilio.com/console) and save them in the environment variables .\
 3- run the `get_weather_details.py` script